American Rhapsody: The Dance

 The second section of the composition is a dance scored in 4/4 time in the key of D major and is marked Allegretto ben ritmato with bougoes or maracas).
 The section opens with a melodic line in the bass which is syncopated with development in the treble voice.
 This culminates in a brief cadenza in the key of F and the onset of a dissonance for the climax.
 A series of sixteenth note flourishes ensues in the treble voice.
 This is followed by a series of chord modulations marked Furioso which heralds the onset of the "Dream" sequence.

 The Dream

 The third section is entitled "The Dream" and is scored in 4/4 time in the key of C major marked Andante sostenuto.
 It embodies a recapitulation of the main theme which is marker Molto Legato.
 The recapitulation is accompanied by a key change back to F major.
 It concludes with the theme expressed dominantly in octaves and a recapitulation leading to the key of C major which is marked Allegretti scherzando.

 Finale: The Awakening

 The final section is entitled "The Awakening" and is initially scored in the key of C major marked Vivace.
 It is a section which opens with a series of sixteenth note flourishes leading back to the key of B-flat.
 Here the main theme of The Dance sequence is restated and culminates in a final arpeggio rumbling though the bass.

+Archived score and recording

+The John J. Serry Sr. Collection at the Eastman School of Music- Sibley Music Library: Ruth T. Watanabe Special Collections contains: